 XL is a Hip Hop artist from the North of England.
 A student of the game, highlights of XL’s career so far include four BBC Live Sessions in studio, three tracks with UKHH legend, Scorzayzee, featuring on renowned YouTube channels Global Faction and JDZ Media, and most recently performing for the BBC’s “Contains Strong Language Program”.

 Floodhounds were successful applicants to our Breakthrough Artist Development Programme in 2017.
 Festival appearances at Live at Leeds and Long Division (Wakefield) followed, alongside BBC Introducing airplay and sold out local live shows in Sheffield.
-Floodhounds also won an ‘Honorable Mention’ for the Sensoria Festival ‘Beats working for a living’ Music Commission Award in 2018, awarded with a grant to support further career development presented by Richard Hawley, and ended 2018 playing international dates.
+Floodhounds also won an ‘Honorable Mention’ for the Sensoria Festival ‘Beats working for a living’ Music Commission Award in 2018.
+They were awarded with a grant to support their career development presented by Richard Hawley, and ended 2018 playing international dates.

 The Harriets were selected for our Breakthrough Artist Development Programme in 2017.
-The band landed festival appearances at Live at Leeds and Long Division (Wakefield), alongside a BBC Introducing live radio session, playing live at Doncaster Rover Football Stadium, and rounding off with a sold out headline appearance at 360 Club, Leeds, and a performance at the Brudenell Social Club.
+The band landed festival appearances at Live at Leeds and Long Division (Wakefield), alongside a BBC Introducing live radio session, playing live at Doncaster Rovers Football Stadium.
+They round off 2017 with a sold out headline appearance at 360 Club, Leeds, and a performance at the Brudenell Social Club.
 In 2018 they were shortlisted for the Glastonbury Festival emerging talent contest.
 The Harriets are a hard working band that never stop pushing themselves and typify what being a self managed artist in the modern music industry is all about.

 Let Man Loose, from Hull were selected for our Breakthrough Artist Development Programme in 2018.
 With a sound bridging indie and desert rock, they can really play live, and they do… a lot!
 Summarising their year in their own words: “We’ve had a blast!
 We’ve played on the ferry to Amsterdam, recorded and released our second EP, received increasing support from BBC Music Introducing and have just wrapped up our UK tour…” Other highlights for Let Man Loose included supporting Black Honey, playing Sheffields Big Boulder Festival and Nottingham’s Dot to Dot Festival, and awesome, Humber Street Sesh in Hull.